enriquepablo/nlproject/_sources/npl_foundation.txt

 it is obvious that you can do the equivalent.

-For Frege, this problem was solved with unrestriced comprehension, that establishes a correspondence between predicates and sets.
+For Frege, this problem was solved with unrestriced comprehension, (or rather, its equivalent in his system,) that establishes a correspondence between predicates and sets.
 Variables range over sets, and UC gives you a set for each predicate, so you can have "predicate" variables that range over their corresponding sets.
-(Nowadays we would say classes rather than sets, since they involve UC;
+Pehaps, nowadays we would say classes rather than sets, since they involve UC;
-but Frege could quantify variables over them, so they would properly be sets, and in any case Frege used another nomenclature.)
+but we could quantify variables over them, so I think they are more properly called sets.
-However, Bertrand Russell showed that UC leads to contradiction in this context, and cannot be used.
+In any case, Bertrand Russell showed that UC leads to contradiction in this context, and cannot be used.

+To be accurate, in his system,
+Frege could have variables ranging over predicates, since his system was second order;
+what Russell broke in Frege's system was his Basic Law V, that corresponds to UC and allowed him to kind of reduce the system to first order.
+Because the natural logic is obviously first order.

 From then on, axiomatic set theory evolved, without UC, to grow a range of esoteric axioms that quite estranged it from